-These autumn walks less than an hour away from Birmingham make for great additions to your weekend to-do list and a lovely escapism from city life.
+There are some brilliant walks to do around Birmingham.
+But it you want a break from the city, these autumn walks less than an hour away make for great additions to your weekend to-do list and a lovely escapism from city life.

 1. Coughton Court and Kinwarton Dovecote

 Starting at Coughton Court, this gentle walk passes through the Warwickshire countryside via Kinwarton Dovecote, a rare survival of a 14th-century dovecote.
 If you’re looking for a reasonably long walk, this 8-mile circular route located past Redditch and towards Alcester should do the trick.
 Passing the 16th-century gatehouse of Coughton Court the route then takes you past a number of old churches leading to a farm.

 Around halfway through the route, you can pop into Kinwarton Dovecote which has metre thick walls, hundreds of nesting holes and its original rotating ladder.
 It is the only relic of a moated grange once belonging to the Abbey of Evesham.
 Only the Lord of the Manor was allowed to own a dovecote, and enjoy eating them at a time of year when fresh meat was scarce.
 But the pigeons would often eat the crops of the Lord, as well as the tenants, causing much resentment.
 For the last two miles, you’ll pass through newly planted woodland, a private venture to re-plant the Forest of Arden, and Windmill Hill.
 The track will then lead back to Coughton Court.